havk64/Betty-on-Emacs/README.md

 A Flycheck syntax checker that implements Holberton School Betty-Style as an
 Emacs extension, providing C style syntax checking On the Fly.

-More info on Betty here: [Betty C Style Checker](https://github.com/holbertonschool/Betty)
+More info on Betty repository: [Betty C Style Checker](https://github.com/holbertonschool/Betty)

 ## Install instructions